OpenDiS/OpenDiS/doc/installation/compilation/compilation_overview.md

 ## Troubleshooting

+This section reports common errors encountered by OpenDiS users.
+If you encounter other issues or bugs, please also browse the [Issues](https://github.com/OpenDiS/OpenDiS/issues) section and/or open a new issue.

+### pyexadis import errors

-The most common running errors are due to python not being able to import `pyexadis` (python binding to the ExaDiS core library), with errors such as
+Issue: Python is not being able to import `pyexadis` (python binding to the ExaDiS core library), with errors such as

 ```bash
 import pyexadis